Current project status

 Sustainability

-Cooke Scotland invests into the local economy by investing in our farms and other facilities and spending with local suppliers.
+Cooke Scotland contributes meaningfully to the local economy by investing in our farms and associated facilities, working with local suppliers, and supporting the communities in which we operate.

-Cooke is one of the largest employers in Shetland and sustainable growth of the business enables us to create new jobs and secure the jobs of existing facilities.
-We plan to not only invest in our people and development but also the local communities we support.
-Since 2017 we have spent £260,000 in local communities in Shetland through our Community Benefit Fund and with new developments we plan to invest in the local communities we work within.
+Cooke is one of the largest employers in Shetland, and the sustainable growth of the business enables us to create new employment opportunities while safeguarding jobs at our existing facilities.
+We are committed to investing not only in our people and operational development, but also in the local communities we support.

 If you have any questions about the proposed project that have not been answered here or in our FAQ page, you can contact us at cas.environment@cookeaqua.com and we will endeavour to answer your query as soon as we can.